 When you save money by following the suggestions listed here, you should put it aside.
 Don’t trust banks because they are just loan sharks protected by the government.
 You should keep your money in an envelope a home, somewhere safe.
 All the money you set aside should be used only for the things designated in your homesteading master plan.
 When you have a super deal coming along that fits with your plans, you’ll be able to cash in on it.

-Living on a budget as a homesteader is not for everyone and most people will give up after the first year.
+Living on a budget as a homesteader is not for everyone.
+Statistics show that most people will give up after the first year.
 This is a hard life that takes time to be put in place, but once you manage to do that, you will enjoy the rewards of a free spirit life.
 Any real homesteader and off-gridder will tell you that there is no better felling in this entire world than the one you get by being able to provide for your family without depending on others.
-Before you go for the real thing, try to adapt these suggestions to your current lifestyle and see how you’re able to handle it all.
+Before you go for the real thing, try to adapt these suggestions to your current lifestyle.
+See how you’re able to handle it all and then move forward.

 If you found this article useful, please vote for Prepper’s Will as a top prepper web site: